Turing-4-22/A-story/README.md

 I was falling into code.
 And found it was a real pleasure...

 i confirm it's a real pleasure
+oh God! a real real pleasure